Equity100 is an all-equity portfolio for investors who want to maximize their exposure to global stocks.

 The global building blocks of your portfolio

 iShares Core S&P 500 UCITS ETF (CSPX).
-The CSPX tracks the performance of the S&P 500 index, a diversified large-cap index that holds 500 US-listed companies.
-Its top holdings are Microsoft, Apple, and Amazon.
+CSPX tracks the performance of the S&P 500 index.
+Its top holdings include Microsoft, Apple, and Amazon.
 As CSPX is domiciled in Ireland, it is more tax efficient compared to a US-domiciled ETF tracking the same index.
 This is because CSPX holds a dividend withholding tax of just 15%, rather than the usual tax rate of 30%.

 iShares Core S&P Mid Cap ETF (IJH) and iShares S&P 600 Small Cap ETF (IJR).
-The IJH provides exposure to US mid-cap stocks while the IJR provides exposure to US small-cap stocks.
-These stocks tend to be smaller and less well-known than their counterparts on the S&P 500 index.
-Both IJH and IJR are diversified across various sectors.
+IJH provides exposure to US mid-cap stocks while the IJR provides exposure to US small-cap stocks.
 Their top holdings include Tyler Technology, Factset Research, Wingstop, and Topbuild Corp.

 Smart beta factor tilts

-To optimize the Equity100 portfolio for better risk-adjusted returns over the long term, we’ve also employed a smart beta strategy that tilts the portfolio towards large-cap, growth and low-volatility factors.
-Read more details of our multi-factor methodology here.
+To optimize the Equity100 portfolio for better risk-adjusted returns over the long term, we’ve also employed a smart beta strategy that tilts the portfolio to three factors.

 Invesco QQQ.
 The QQQ tracks the performance of the Nasdaq-100 Index.
-The index includes 100 of the largest US and international non-financial companies listed on the Nasdaq Stock Market.
-The index is diversified across seven sectors with Information Technology, Communication Services, and Consumer Discretionary as the top three sector allocations.
 Top holdings of QQQ include Apple, Microsoft, Amazon, Facebook, and Alphabet (Google’s parent company).

 Consumer Staples Select Sector SPDR Fund (XLP).
-XLP provides exposure to companies from the food and staples, beverage, tobacco, household product and personal product industries.
+XLP provides exposure to companies from the food and staples, beverage and personal product industries.
 Top holdings include Procter and Gamble Company, Coca-Cola, Walmart and Mondelez.

 Health Care Select Sector SPDR Fund (XLV).
-XLV provides exposure to companies in the pharmaceuticals; health care equipment and supplies; health care providers and services; biotechnology; life sciences tools and services; and health care technology industries.
+XLV provides exposure to companies in the pharmaceuticals and health care industries.
 Top holdings include Johnson & Johnson, Merck & Co., Pfizer Inc., and Abbott Laboratories.

 Utilities Select Sector SPDR Fund (XLU).
-XLU provides exposure to companies from the electric utility, gas utility, multi-utility, and independent power producer and energy trader industries.
+XLU provides exposure to companies from the utility, power producer and energy trader industries.
 Top holdings include NextEra Energy, Dominion Energy, Duke Energy Corporation, and Southern Company.

 Technology Select Sector SPDR Fund (XLK).
-XLK provides exposure to companies from technology hardware, storage, and peripherals; software; IT services; and more.
+XLK provides exposure to companies from technology hardware, software, IT services, and more.
 Top holdings include Apple, Microsoft and Nvidia.